Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/calorie-counter/README.md

 ```
 ### ``addEntry()`` function

 This function has the purpose lead with an entry that will be added.
-First of all
+First of all, there is three constants to store some valeus.
+The first is `targetInputContainer` that has the input container.
+In this value we can we ***template strings*** to dynamically select the value of `entryDropdown`

 ```javascript
 function addEntry() {